Recognition of near-duplicate periodic patterns by continuous metrics with approximation guarantees: A lower bound for continuous metrics via simpler invariants

-Theorem~\ref{thm:lower_bound} gives a lower bound for EMD in terms of the simpler invariant \emph{Pointwise Distance Distribution} \cite{widdowson2021pointwise}: $\PDD(S;k)$ of a periodic point set $S\subset\R^n$ is the matrix of $m$ lexicographically ordered rows of distances $d_{i1}\leq\dots\leq d_{ik}$ from a motif point $p_i$, $i=1,\dots,m$, to its $k$ nearest neighbors in the full set $S$, see Definition~\ref{dfn:PDD} below.
+Theorem~\ref{thm:lower_bound} gives a lower bound for EMD in terms of the simpler invariant \emph{Pointwise Distance Distribution} \cite{widdowson2022resolving}, see Definition~\ref{dfn:PDD} below.
 If $S$ is a lattice or a 1-regular set, then all points are isometrically equivalent, so they have the same distances to all their neighbors.
-In this case, $\PDD(S;k)$ is a single row of $k$ distances, which is the vector $\AMD(S;k)$ of Average Minimum Distances \cite{widdowson2022average}, so $\EMD(\PDD(S;k),\PDD(Q;k))$ is the $L_{\infty}$ distance between the vector $\AMD(S;k)$.
+In this case, $\PDD(S;k)$ is a single row of $k$ distances, which is the vector $\AMD(S;k)$ of Average Minimum Distances \cite{widdowson2022average}.